callan321/SecDevOps/README.md

 ## About the project

 This is a full-stack MERN application that manages the basic information of employees.
-The app uses an employee database from the MongoDB Atlas database and then display it using a React.
+The app uses an employee database from the MongoDB Atlas database and then displays it with React.

 ## Tech Stack

 **Client:** React, Bootstrap
 **Server:** NodeJS, ExpressJS
 **Database:** MongoDB

 ## Deployment on AWS